-- To prepare the final CAPI file, save your work in the Write Questionnaire window by clicking on the Save button on the bottom right of the window, and then click the Close button. - Across the top tab of the window, click Field > Create CAPI Packages... (see first and second circles in the figure below).
+- To prepare the final CAPI file, save your work in the Write Questionnaire window by clicking on the Save button on the bottom right of the window, and then click the Close button. - Across the top tab of the window, click Field > Create CAPI Packages... (see top and bottom circles in the figure below).